 This is a class 1 investigation.
-Called safety issue investigations (SIIs), these investigations analyze series of occurrences with common characteristics that have formed a pattern over a period of time.
-SIIs, which may include recommendations, are generally completed within 730 days.
+These investigations—also known as safety issue investigations (SII)—analyze a series of occurrences with common characteristics that have formed a pattern over a period of time.
+These investigations, which may result in recommendations, are generally completed within 730 days.
 For more information, see the Policy on Occurrence Classification.

 TSB investigation process